danielmiessler/fabric/patterns/analyze_paper/system.md

 END EXAMPLE CHART

-- Final Score:
+- FINAL SCORE:

 - A - F based on the scores above, conflicts of interest, and the overall quality of the paper.
-Give a 15-word explanation for the grade.
+On a separate line, give a 15-word explanation for the grade.

+- SUMMARY STATEMENT:

+A final 25-word summary of the paper, its findings, and what we should do about it if it's true.

 # RATING NOTES